experimentzone-team/ExperimentZoneSite/collections/_posts/2021-03-25-CRO-ecommerce-business.md

 ## Step 1: Gather your optimization tools

-We rounded up our favorite eCommerce conversion tools and methods that help you understand your current website performance.
+We rounded up our favorite ecommerce conversion tools and methods that help you understand your current website performance.
 You should have the following in your tool belt:

 1. **Click tracking and heat mapping analysis**: If you want to see where visitors click the most on your online store and how far they scroll down the page, you should use click-tracking analysis.
 We like [Microsoft Clarity](https://clarity.microsoft.com/){:target="\_blank"} or [Hotjar](https://www.hotjar.com/){:target="\_blank"} as good entry point tools for capturing and analyzing this behavioral data.